Filmed Oct 20, 1926, to Nov 3, 1926

 Sound familiar?
 It should.
-The plot was revisited and re-worked for the boys’ 1935 short ‘The Fixer Uppers‘.
-Interestingly, in this later film, Stan tells Ollie and Mae Busch, whose husband had become neglectful of her…
+The plot was revisited and re-worked for the boys’ 1935 short The Fixer Uppers.
+Interestingly, in this later film, Stan tells Ollie and Mae Busch, taking on the role of the neglected wife…

 Stan: “You know what?
 I knew a woman once that had a case just like yours, but you know what she did?
 She got a fella to make love to her, in front of her husband, and it made the husband jealous!”

 Stan: “Well, when the husband got jealous, his wife knew that he was in love with her, just because he was jealous.
 You see, if he hadn’t have been jealous, he wouldn’t have paid any attention to the fella that made him jealous…see?”

 Ollie: “Well, what’d the husband do?
 Go out and shoot the other fella?”

 Stan: “No!
 When the husband found out, he was so pleased that he was jealous, he took his wife and kissed her and they went out again and got married all over and then he kissed her again…”